Saucony Liberty ISO Review Facts

 .
 In fact, long-term exposure to water may cause early stitch breakage and cause the bonding agents between the topsole and midsole to deteriorate.
 Still, runners have worn the Liberty ISO without complaint during other competitive events (like the Boston Marathon) without complaint.
 However, the Saucony Liberty ISO line has resolved the durability issues some runners faced with the Kinvara 7s

 .
-Although Liberty's also lack an extended rubber outsole on the forefoot, extreme forefoot strikers will be pleased to find that Saucony's new design should prevent their shoes from showing early signs of wear thanks to an external heel support system and added vertical plate on the medial.
+Although Liberty's also lack an extended rubber outsole on the forefoot, extreme forefoot strikers will be pleased to find that Saucony's new design should prevent their shoes from showing early signs of wear thanks to an external heel support system and added a vertical plate on the medial.

 Liberty ISOs offer a standard degree of protection against rocks, gravel, and dirt.
 However, it's important to note that these shoes are specifically designed for track and street runs rather than hiking and trail running